-Whether you drive cars to and from work, to see your friends and family or to run errands, roads are a very important but sometimes could be dangerous as part of life.
-In today’s post we will reveal top reasons of road accidents.
-Government figures shows that 175,000 road traffic accidents were reported within the United Kingdom of Great Britain and Northern Ireland in 2017.
+Whether you drive cars to and from work, to see your friends and family or to run errands, roads are very important but sometimes could be dangerous as part of life.
+In today’s post we will reveal the top reasons of road accidents.
+Government figures show that 175,000 road traffic accidents were reported within the United Kingdom of Great Britain and Northern Ireland in 2017.

-Though some of the road accidents can not be avoided but the most of them can be prevented by defense driving.
-To bring awareness to the people of the dangers of the road, prestigious driving school in Wellingborough list some of the road accident causes.
+Though some of the road accidents can not be avoided most of them can be prevented by defense driving.
+To bring awareness to the people of the dangers of the road, a prestigious driving schools in Wellingborough list some of the road accident causes.

 Research shows that teenage and young drivers are 8 times more likely to be involved in the road accidents in the first three months of passing their driving test.
 Teenage drivers are also more likely to pick up dangerous driving habits for example acceleration, taking sharp turns too fast, sudden and sharp braking.

-Motorists rushing behind the wheel cause more than 17 per cent of all fatal and dangerous road accidents.
-Drivers needs to remember that nothing is so important that opt yourself or other road users at risk by reckless or careless driving.
-You should always be a responsible road users and plan well ahead.
+Motorists rushing behind the wheel cause more than 17 percent of all fatal and dangerous road accidents.
+Drivers need to remember that nothing is so important that opt yourself or other road users at risk by reckless or careless driving.
+You should always be responsible for road users and plan well ahead.
 Ensure you allow yourself extra time to get to your destination while driving safely and at the speed limit.
-You must take 15 minutes break after every 2 hours of driving.
+You must take 15 minutes to break after every 2 hours of driving.

-Drink and drug driving is of the major reasons of road accidents in the UK .
-Driving above the drink limit may result in motorist being banned from driving, imprisoned and facing heavy penalty.
+Drink and drug driving are the major reasons for road accidents in the UK.
+Driving above the drink limit may result in motorists being banned from driving, imprisoned, and facing heavy penalties.
 Driving schools in Lowestoft advise motorists to get a lift or take a taxi back home after consuming alcohol.

 Control of the Vehicle